-Johnstown Village is moving faster than most buyers expect.
-With 49 active listings and 20 new homes hitting the market in just the last 30 days, this neighborhood is one of the more liquid pockets in Weld County right now.
-Prices have climbed 3.5% in 90 days, which tells you demand isn't cooling off — and buyers who wait are paying more for the same product.
+Johnstown Village is moving faster than most buyers expect, and it's been one of the more liquid pockets in Weld County.
+Prices have been climbing steadily, which tells you demand isn't cooling off — and buyers who wait are paying more for the same product.
+Check the live snapshot above for current numbers.

 Market Snapshot

-The 3.5% price appreciation over the past 90 days is meaningful.
-Annualized, that's a trajectory that outpaces inflation and suggests underlying demand from both end-users and investors hasn't stalled.
-If you're a buyer on the fence about Johnstown Village specifically, the data argues for moving sooner rather than later.
+Johnstown's appreciation has outpaced inflation and the underlying demand from both end-users and investors has not stalled.
+Weld County population growth is structural, not speculative, and the I-25 corridor continues to absorb demand.
+If you're on the fence about Johnstown Village, the data argues for moving sooner rather than later.

 Who Lives Here